matthiaskrgr/icemaker/README.md

 * run clippy or rustc on a file and find out if (and which) lint does not apply successfully (causes compiler errors)
 * find rustc diagnostics that change the file but do not managed to actually fix the broken code
 * use "prlimit" to protect against etenally hanging processes or OOMs during infinite loops
+* fuzz incremental compilation by using tree-splicer-rust to cause modifications for incremental compilation testing

 Requirements:
  * by default, we build with the "ci" feature disabled and require "prlimit" to limit memory and runtime of a process